ReactiveX/rxjs/doc/scheduler.md

 done
 ```

-Notice how the notifications `got value...` were delivered after `just before subscribe`, which is different to the default behavior we have seen so far.
+Notice how the notifications `got value...` were delivered after `just after subscribe`, which is different to the default behavior we have seen so far.
 This is because `observeOn(Rx.Scheduler.async)` introduces a proxy Observer between `Observable.create` and the final Observer.
 Let's rename some identifiers to make that distinction obvious in the example code:

 ```js
 var observable = Rx.Observable.create(function (proxyObserver) {